-Welcome to Day 10 of my 25 Days of Christmas holiday series where you'll see how easy it is to add sheet music (or any printed image for that matter) to a candle.
+Welcome to Day 10 of my 25 Days of Christmas holiday series where you’ll see how easy it is to add sheet music (or any printed image for that matter) to create a music note candle.

 It’s a simple process that only requires a few supplies.

 NOTE: Once an image is embedded, these candles become decorative ONLY and should NOT be lit.

 You’ll need a few candles, copies of sheet music (hard sheet music or you can print Internet images directly from your computer), a hot air gun, some double-sided tape and several sheets of white tissue paper.

 A hot glue gun will also come in handy if you want to add embellishments.

 Use a dry iron to press the wrinkles out of white tissue paper.

 Then, cut the wrinkle-free tissue paper down to dimensions slightly smaller than a piece of 8-1/2 x 11″ heavy cardstock.